Periodic Reeb orbits on prequantization bundles: Proof of Theorem

 By construction, the parametrized moduli space $\Ma$ has only one boundary component $\partial\Ma=\Ma|_{\rho=0}=\M$ which, as shown above, is Fredholm regular.
 By compactness, $\Ma$ is still Fredholm regular for small values of $\rho$.
 Using an abstract perturbation argument as in \cite{AH}, see also \cite[Theorems 5.5 and 5.13]{HWZ_Polyfold_and_Fredholm_Theory_I_Basic_theory_in_M_polyfolds}, we can define a perturbed moduli space $\widetilde{\Ma}$, which is a smooth, 1-dimensional compact manifold and agrees with $\Ma$ near $\rho=0$, where $\Ma$ is already Fredholm regular.

 In particular, then $\widetilde{\Ma}$ is a compact, 1-dimensional manifold with only one boundary component.
-As this cannot exist, we have shown that the assumption of in the beginning of the proof is wrong and there exists a sequence $\bigl\{(\rho_n,u_n)\bigr\}_{n\in\N}$ of elements in $\Ma$ with $\rho_n\to\infty$. \end{proof}
+As this cannot exist, we have shown that the assumption at the beginning of this proof is wrong and there exists a sequence $\bigl\{(\rho_n,u_n)\bigr\}_{n\in\N}$ of elements in $\Ma$ with $\rho_n\to\infty$. \end{proof}

 As the last step in this section, we also define moduli spaces for bounded values of $\rho$.
 Namely, we set

 and

 As in \cite{AH}, also these moduli spaces can be perturbed to be smooth compact manifolds $\widetilde\Ma_\rho$ for $\rho\in\N$ by an abstract perturbation argument, cf. \cite[Theorems 5.5 and 5.13]{HWZ_Polyfold_and_Fredholm_Theory_I_Basic_theory_in_M_polyfolds}.
 Moreover, as described above, $\Ma_0=\partial\Ma=\M$ is already Fredholm regular and the perturbations can be done leaving $\Ma_\rho$ untouched for small $\rho$.
 Then we can also perturb the moduli spaces $\Ma[0,\rho]$ for $\rho\in\N$ keeping the ends fixed to get smooth manifolds $\widetilde\Ma[0,\rho]$.